MPLX LP (MPLX) Gains But Lags Market: What You Should Know

-Heading into today, shares of the company had lost 6.06% over the past month, lagging the Oils-Energy sector's loss of 3.11% and the S&P 500's loss of 4.4% in that time.
+Heading into today, shares of the company had lost 0.21% over the past month, outpacing the Oils-Energy sector's loss of 6.78% and the S&P 500's loss of 5.98% in that time.

-MPLX LP will be looking to display strength as it nears its next earnings release, which is expected to be January 31, 2023.
+Wall Street will be looking for positivity from MPLX LP as it approaches its next earnings report date.
+This is expected to be January 31, 2023.
 On that day, MPLX LP is projected to report earnings of $0.86 per share, which would represent year-over-year growth of 10.26%.
-Meanwhile, our latest consensus estimate is calling for revenue of $2.66 billion, down 2.6% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.66 billion, down 2.6% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $3.87 per share and revenue of $11.46 billion, which would represent changes of +35.31% and +14.29%, respectively, from the prior year.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-MPLX LP currently has a Zacks Rank of #2 (Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+MPLX LP is currently sporting a Zacks Rank of #2 (Buy).

-Valuation is also important, so investors should note that MPLX LP has a Forward P/E ratio of 8.26 right now.
-For comparison, its industry has an average Forward P/E of 13.88, which means MPLX LP is trading at a discount to the group.
+Investors should also note MPLX LP's current valuation metrics, including its Forward P/E ratio of 9.27.
+For comparison, its industry has an average Forward P/E of 15.14, which means MPLX LP is trading at a discount to the group.

 The Oil and Gas - Production and Pipelines industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 37, putting it in the top 15% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 18, which puts it in the top 8% of all 250+ industries.

 Zacks Names "Single Best Pick to Double"